Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental setup

+Note that both CE and WD only apply to label with a sum of 1, so they are not suitable for GLC.

-\subsubsection{Neural networks}
+\subsection{Neural networks}

-Four neural networks were used as backbone networks in our experiments.
-The first one is the Phase Neural Network (PNN) \cite{chakrabarty2019multi}, which contains three convolutional layers and three dense layers, summarized in Table~\ref{tab:pnn}.
-The second one is named PNN-Split, which is modified version of PNN.
-It flattens the output features of the last convolutional layer of PNN, and concatenates them as the input of a dense layer for dimensionality reduction.
-Then, it builds a recurrent layer for implicit speech separation \cite{subramanian2022deep}, and finally adds a dense layer.
-The architecture of PNN-Split is summarized in Table~\ref{tab:pnn-Split}.
-The third one is a modified ResNet, named SNet \cite{he2021neural}.
-It is summarized in Table~\ref{tab:snet}.
-The fourth one is a combination of PNN-Split and SNet, called SNet-Split.
-It adopts all feature extraction modules of SNet, flattens the high-level output features of the last residual block, and takes them as the input of the last three layers of PNN-Split.
-It is summarized in Table~\ref{tab:snet-split}. \arraystretch{1.3}
+Four neural networks served as backbone networks, and the specific architectures are detailed in the supplementary material.
+The first network is the Phase Neural Network (PNN) \cite{chakrabarty2019multi}, comprising three convolutional layers and three dense layers.
+The second network is PNN-Split, a modified version of PNN.
+Notably, PNN-Split routes the output of the first dense layer through a recurrent layer for implicit speech separation \cite{subramanian2022deep}.
+Finally, the separated features are passed through another dense layer.
+The third network is SNet \cite{he2021neural}, while the fourth network is a hybrid model combining PNN-Split and SNet, known as SNet-Split.
+SNet-Split adopts all feature extraction modules of SNet, flattens the embedding features from the last residual block, and follows the subsequent operations consistent with PNN-Split.